Limits and colimits

 Relation to exponential objects / internal homs

-As a special case of the above one obtains exponential objects/internal homs.
+As a special case of prop.
+1 one obtains exponential objects/internal homs.

 Let have a terminal object .
-Let be any object and let be the terminal morphism.
+Let and in be objects and let and be the terminal morphisms.

-The dependent product along of the base change along is the exponential object/internal hom
+The dependent product along of the arrow obtained by base change of along is the exponential object :

 Relation to type theory and quantification in logic